 - of a new surgery in the centre of the Town and that land on the periphery, provided that is on the bus route, would be perfectly satisfactory. - 9.4 There is also a need for a Daycare Centre attached to the Medical Practice for patients returning home from a stay in hospital who currently have to rely on after-care from the medical and social services.
 In some cases, where cover of sufficient intensity is not available, the stay in hospital is prolonged.
 A local Daycare Centre would conform to the NHS policy of integrated care systems that insure the vision of care closer to home.
 Further housing development in West Mersea has a potential impact upon the health services and facilities that are provided both on the island and across the wider area. - 9.5 The Colchester Infrastructure Development Plan (2017) notes that a new Health Centre Hub is required in West Mersea to absorb proposed growth.
-The same document suggested that it would also involve relocation of existing West Mersea Surgery and that the total space requirement would be 600m2 Gross Internal Area. - 9.6 Policy WM4 reserves a site at the Brierley Paddocks allocation for health services, which is the favoured location for the new Health Centre Hub.
+The same document suggested that it would also involve relocation of existing West Mersea Surgery and that the total space requirement would be 600m Gross Internal Area. - 9.6 Land at Brierley Paddocks is reserved for health services as part of a condition in planning approval (Application reference 192136) and is the favoured location for the new Health Centre Hub..

-Policy WM 18 -New Health Facilities
+Policy WM 17 -New Health Facilities